DIVERSITY DATA

 As CWJ is a small organisation we use mean (or average) figures which are calculated by dividing the team’s total salary by the number of employees.

-‘Employees’ includes anyone on the CWJ payroll including fixed-term contracts but does not include individuals employed on a consultancy basis.
+‘Employees’ includes anyone on the CWJ payroll including fixed-term contracts but does not include the CEO or individuals employed on a consultancy basis.

-The pay gap for staff employed at any point during January – December 2023 (a total of 16 employees) was -3%.
-This signifies that Black and Asian employees working within CWJ in 2023 were on average paid 3% more than White employees.
+The pay gap for staff employed at December 2025 (a total of 16 employees) was 4.5%.
+This signifies that Black and Asian employees working within CWJ in 2025 were on average paid 4.5% less than White employees.

 Recruitment